yingweiwo

 Absorption, Distribution and Excretion

-The major biotransformation pathways for duloxetine involve oxidation of the naphthyl ring followed by conjugation and further oxidation.
-Both CYP2D6 and CYP1A2 catalyze the oxidation of the naphthyl ring in vitro.
-Metabolites found in plasma include 4-hydroxy duloxetine glucuronide and 5-hydroxy, 6-methoxy duloxetine sulfate.
-The major circulating metabolites have not been shown to contribute significantly to the pharmacologic activity of duloxetine.
+The major biotransformation pathway of duloxetine involves the oxidation of the naphthyl ring, followed by conjugation and further oxidation.
+Both CYP2D6 and CYP1A2 can catalyze the oxidation of the naphthyl ring in vitro.
+Metabolites found in plasma include 4-hydroxyduloxetine glucoside and 5-hydroxy,6-methoxyduloxetine sulfate.
+The major circulating metabolites have not been shown to significantly contribute to the pharmacological activity of duloxetine.

-Route of Elimination: Many additional metabolites have been identified in urine, some representing only minor pathways of elimination.
-Most (about 70%) of the duloxetine dose appears in the urine as metabolites of duloxetine; about 20% is excreted in the feces.
+Elimination pathways: Several other metabolites have been identified in urine, some of which represent only minor elimination pathways.
+The majority (approximately 70%) of the duloxetine dose is excreted in urine as metabolites; approximately 20% is excreted in feces.

 Toxicity/Toxicokinetics